 reader Harry M

-Most of the bogeymen exist so that freelancer therapists have something to chase for pay.
-With low to zero diagnostic reliability, diagnoses like “shoulder dyskinesia” — fancy talk for bad shoulder movement — are clinically trivial and have more to do with sounding good than actually knowing anything helpful, so a professional can stare at your shoulder for a while and wisely declare, “Well, there’s your problem,” as though it were obvious.
-To an expert.
+Most of the bogeymen exist so that freelancer therapists have something to therapize, a problem to solve for a fee.
+Diagnoses like “shoulder dyskinesia” — fancy talk for poor shoulder movement — are clinically trivial and have more to do with sounding good than being useful.
+They exist so a professional can stare at your shoulder for a while and wisely declare, “Well, there’s your problem,” as though it were obvious… to an expert, of course.

-This is an extremely cynical viewpoint, of course, but I cannot overstate how common it is for therapists to make the entire treatment encounter revolve around the idea of identifying and finding and exorcizing structural flaws, and how happy patients generally are to pay for it, and how strongly they believe it.9 (I’ll return to this question of how common it really is.)
+This is an extremely cynical viewpoint, of course, but I cannot overstate how common it is for therapists to make the entire treatment encounter revolve around the idea of identifying and exorcizing structural flaws, and how strongly and literally they buy into that kind of therapy.15

-People who have terrible body pain problems often have perfect posture, good ergonomics, and healthy joints — bodies that are basically in great condition.
+People who have terrible body pain problems often have perfect posture and good ergonomics (low postural stress), and healthy joints — bodies that are basically in great condition.
 Meanwhile, many people with perfectly obvious biomechanical problems — everything from significant scoliosis to obesity — are doing just fine, thank you very much.
-For instance, a 2012 study clearly showed that severity of pain simply did not match up with the severity of degeneration.12 This inconsistency is so glaring that it’s puzzling that so many professionals seem to ignore it.
+For instance, a 2012 study clearly showed that severity of people’s pain simply did not match up with the severity of their joint degeneration.17 This inconsistency is so glaring that it’s puzzling that so many professionals seem to ignore it.
 Why?
 How can they miss it?

 Simple: unfortunately, it pays to miss it.
 It pays to have structural villians to go after.
 It pays to pathologize.

 It is difficult to get a man to understand something when his job depends on not understanding it.